hyperfabrics/hyperfabrics-web/UX-AUDIT.md

 ## Conclusion

-The fazezero website has a solid foundation with modern design and good structure.
+The HyperFabrics website has a solid foundation with modern design and good structure.
 However, several critical UX issues need attention, particularly around accessibility, forms, and mobile experience.
 Addressing the critical items will significantly improve usability and conversion rates.

 **Estimated Impact:**
 - Accessibility fixes: +15% user reach